sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 @b stir is a tool that formats your visual and audio assets to the compact formats used on Sifteo Cubes.
 It accepts configuration files written in [Lua](http://www.lua.org), and generates C++ code that should be built into your project.

-Proofs of your image assets are also generated, so you can easily inspect them after the formatting process.
+Proofs of your image assets are also generated, formatted as HTML documents, so you can easily inspect them in your browser after the formatting process.

-# Overview

-@b stir is driven by a config file within your project written in [Lua](http://www.lua.org), typically named `assets.lua`.
-Don't worry if you're not familiar with Lua - the simplest stir configurations are essentially declarative lists of assets, and you can easily adapt the SDK examples to fit your needs.

 # Asset Images